[🍁News from Toronto] Delicious Vietnamese Food 🍜🍜🍜

 ※Please also check out the interview article with Seonghyeon ♪

-[Manager Interview] What is Beyond GTA, which is responsible for server operations in Canada?
+[Manager Interview] What is Beyond GTA, the company that operates servers in Canada?

 The Vietnamese dishes we had this time are as follows: